Female body fat percentage can be mystifying.

 While weight gives us an important but limited view into health metrics (which is why I hate that doctors’ offices mainly use BMI), female body fat percentage can give us a lot of information about health.

-If you’re a petite person carrying a lot of abdominal fat, for example, this is obviously much less healthy than being a thicker gal with a proportionately smaller waist.
+If you’re a petite person carrying a lot of abdominal fat, for example, this is obviously much less healthy than carrying a lot of weight in your hips with a proportionately smaller waist.
 And this is information the scale can’t give you!

 If you really want to use body fat percentage metrics to help you improve your health, the best thing you can do is pay attention to the role your measurements play in your body fat percentage.